 The battle over AB 5 is over; however the path to clarity is on the horizon.
 The bill is expected to dramatically reshape the contours of California’s workforce and economy, and potentially reclassify two-million independent contractors.
 Across the state, employers must now examine their workforce and determine whether and how to modify their business structure to account for these extensive changes.

-AB 5 may highly impact businesses who classify a large part of their employee base as independent contractors, commonly referred to as “gig-workers.”
+AB 5 may profoundly impact businesses that classify a large part of their employee base as independent contractors, commonly referred to as “gig-workers.”
 If these companies reclassify these workers as employees, they will be subject to a bevy of federal and state labor and wage laws that they were not previously subject to as independent contractors.

 How did we get here?

-In 2018, a decision known as Dynamex, stated that the “ABC test” is the appropriate standard for determining whether, under state wage and hour law, a worker is an employee (and thus covered) or an independent contractor (outside the scope of such laws).
+In 2018, a decision known as Dynamex stated that the “ABC Test” is the appropriate standard for determining whether, under state wage and hour law, a worker is an employee (and thus covered) or an independent contractor (outside the scope of such rules).
 In doing so, the court upended almost three decades of precedent and created doubt for millions of California workers.

 Under the ABC test, a worker is presumed to be an employee unless a hiring company can satisfy all three “prongs” by establishing that: